January 1, 2016 § 1 Comment

 The longer you’re in the screenwriting game you’ll have to accept the harsh reality that many scripts that you write will not move into production.
 In fact, even if a producer or studio buys your script and it goes into the next stop of development, there is no guarantee it will make it to production.
 This is especially true if you move into screening assignment work—the bread and butter of a working screenwriter.

 One assignment screenplay that hasn’t been produced yet recently came to life after four years on the shelf as the production company is now actively looking for financing.
 That’s good news.
-No project is ever dead, but the reality is that so much is out of your control that you need a large volume of work to make sure even a few slip through for even a shot at production.
+Remember—no project is ever dead, but the reality is that so much is out of your control that you need a large volume of work to make sure even a few slip through for even a shot at production.
 Some scripts will make it across the finish line and be produced, others will stumble out of the gate and never be more than a writing experience, others will get stuck in development hell.
 That’s the hard reality.
 Accept it now and you’ll survive to write another day in the trenches.

 My first “official” spec in film school was a comedy and looking back it wasn’t very good—but my professor picked it to be in the film school’s screenwriting library for other writers to read as a solid example of a script.
 I had written shorter scripts since I was eleven years old when I was making my own films and even through college the short scripts were never as long as a feature.

 Those were long nights working on the script, but the offices had a complete kitchen stocked with food, so we ate our fill and made coffee to fuel the writing.
-The studio guard would stop by a few times during the night and ask us “how things were going.”
-It was a blast driving to Warner Brothers studios every night to write our own big budget spec.
+The studio guard would stop by a few times during the night and ask us, “how things were going.”
+It was a blast driving to Warner Brothers studios every night to write our own big budget spec—even if on spec.
 We even sat at the producer’s desk in his office and behind the desk on a shelf were the leather-bound script copies of some of the most successful action movies in Hollywood.
 That fueled our passion to complete our script and get it to my writing partner’s boss when he came back from Europe.

 My writing partner pitched the movie one night to his boss the producer at a read light when he was driving him to a nightclub.
 His comment was, “Big movie, expensive movie.”
 Nothing ever materialized with his boss, but we soldiered on.
 After several drafts, we garnered the interest from a big A list movie star at the time and took a meeting with him at this production offices.
 He was considering three action scripts and ours was one of them.
 We even met with his agent at CAA about the script but unfortunately, we didn’t have representation at the time and were out winging it by ourselves.
 Looking back, the concept of our script was strong, but the writing could have been better.
 No regrets.
 You can only be as good of a writer as you are at this moment in time—no better or worse.
 You only become a better writer by writing and continuing to learn and grow.
 Experience takes time, hard work and unwavering determination.